Special Educational Needs & Disability Information

 Evaluating the effectiveness of our provision

 The school has a robust system of reviewing provision each term.
 The full governing body receives regular reports on pupil progress, behaviour and welfare, safeguarding, leadership and management and the quality of education.
 The Deputy Headteacher is the whole school lead for Quality of Education, and she works closely with all bases to ensure that pupil progress is planned for, assessed and recorded appropriately via agreed summative and formative means throughout the academic year, which is detailed in the school calendar.
-Additional funding such as the Pupil Premium, PE and Sport Grant etc, are identified and planned into the curriculum offer each year to ensure the attainment gap is addressed impact is appropriate and effective.
+Additional funding such as the Pupil Premium, PE and Sport Grant etc, are identified and planned into the curriculum offer each year to ensure the attainment gap is addressed and that the impact is appropriate and effective.
 We have a School Development Plan which is reviewed, evaluated and updated, and shared with the governing body on an ongoing basis.
 The school was last inspected by Ofsted in April 2019 and was judged to be good.